Introduction

 Time Commitment and Flexibility

-In terms of how much time you usually are locked in with each option, there are some big differences.
+There are some big differences in how much time you usually are locked in with each option.
 We mentioned them before, but here they are in more detail:

 • Warehouse for Rent: A warehouse offers greater flexibility since you’re not tied to a long-term contract.
 This option is best for businesses with seasonal or unpredictable storage requirements.
 If your inventory levels vary throughout the year, renting can help you scale your space up or down as needed.